dmattp/nylon/README.md

 similarly allows high latency and blocking i/o operations to be moved to a separate thread while leaving the main application thread free to run the preemptive cords as neeeded.

-Nylon's main loop is integrated with glib on linux which allows Nylon cords to co-exist well with GUI libraries such as GTK, QT, and IUP, and a similar implementation for Windows works at least with Qt and IUP (not sure about GTK on Windows).
+Nylon's main event loop is integrated with glib on linux which allows Nylon cords to co-exist well with GUI libraries such as GTK, QT, and IUP, and a similar implementation for Windows works at least with Qt and IUP (not sure about GTK on Windows).

 # Installation